• Skip to main content

 Let me start with the definition and meanings of “yasashii”.

 “Yasashii” has two different kanji expressions.
 The first one means ‘kind’, ‘thoughtful’, or ‘generous’ in Japanese.
-So, it focuses on the character of a person.
+So, it focuses on someone’s personality.
 The second one means ‘easy’ in Japanese.
-It usually needs a thing as the subject.
-It’s also worth mentioning here that the first one is much more common and the second one is rarely used.
+We need to use a proper one depending on the context and situation.
+It’s also worth mentioning here that the second one is rarely used and thus the first one is much more common.

-The definition and meanings are not that difficult, I think.
-Then, let me explain how to use “yasashii” through the example sentence below.
+The definition and meanings of “yasashii” are not that difficult, I think.
+Then, let me explain how to use this i-adjective through the example sentence below.

 Example #1: how to say “kind” in Japanese